 Many studies have established a positive link between one’s self-esteem and one’s overall psychological well-being.
 When your children have positive views of themselves, they are generally happy and able to see situations in positive ways.
 If they learn to develop negative views of themselves, however, they are prone to suffering from mental health issues such as addiction, anxiety, and depression.

-Help your children develop high self-esteem providing genuine praise, encouraging them to pursue their interests, allowing them to do things independently, and paying attention to them.
+Help your children develop high self-esteem by providing genuine praise, encouraging them to pursue their interests, allowing them to do things independently, and paying attention to them.
 Be cautious of how you treat them and how you treat yourself.
 Teens learn from their parents’ examples, whether they are aware of it or not.

 The importance of good mental health, particularly among youth, cannot be stressed enough.
 It provides the key to overall well-being, impacts youths’ chances of succeeding in their social and academic pursuits, and ultimately shapes society’s future.
 Given the significance of good mental health, consider these suggestions to help your kids to overcome or even prevent the pitfalls of mental illness.